floodnet-nyc/flood-sensor/README.md

 <br />
 2. Select the downloaded ZIP folder of this library from your computer

-#### Installing CubeCell Library
+### Installing CubeCell Library

 This repo is built to run on CubeCell's example library.
 To install the CubeCell's library, follow the instructions on their repo [here](https://github.com/HelTecAutomation/CubeCell-Arduino/tree/master/InstallGuide)

 ## Using FloodSense Library

-The default sensor state after reset is `stop`, in which the sensor sends its current configuration via uplink every 10 seconds.
-To start sensing, change the sensor state to `start` by sending a command via downlink.
-When sensing, the duty cycle is `packet_interval`, default is 60 seconds.
+The default sensor state after flashing the firmware is `CFG_STATE` or `stop`, in which the sensor sends its current configuration via uplink every 10 seconds.
+To start sensing, change the sensor state to `START_SENSING` or `start`, by sending a command via downlink.
+When sensing, the duty cycle is `packet_interval`, and by default is set to 60 seconds.

-The following is an example from the examples folder, which demonstrates how this library functionality can be used only with few lines of code:
+The following is an example which demonstrates how this library functionality can be used only with few lines of code:

 ```cpp